rreinecke/global-gradient-based-groundwater-model/docs/input_output/data.md

 ```

 ## Water table depth (e.g., water_table_depth.csv)
+Initial water table depth of the groundwater.
+May be a first guess and/or based on observations.
+Either water table depth OR initial heads should be used as input data.
+Water table depth and elevation are used to compute the initial heads.

 1st column: "spatID" - spatial ID

 2nd column: "data" - water table depth in meters

 ```